minnojs/minno-time/src/js/extensions/iat/README.md

 `separatorColor`: Controls the color of the title separator.
 It is used only in the simple layout scheme (default: 'black').

+`separatorSize`: Controls the size of the title separator.
+It is used only in the simple layout scheme (default: '1em').

 `separator`: The separator object allows you to control the appearance of the category title separator.
 It is used only in the advanced layout scheme.
 By default:

 ```js